 Our African Safari Guide

-For many travellers, going on safari is a lifelong dream but with such an array of options it can be hard to know where to go, what to do and what you can expect once you arrive.
+For many travelers, going on safari is a lifelong dream but with such an array of options it can be hard to know where to go, what to do and what you can expect once you arrive.
 Our Africa team have put together a guide to some of our most popular destinations and activities to help you plan the ideal trip.

 Where to go